fefa4ka/cdefer/README.md

 This C header library provides a set of macros that can be used to manage resources and handle errors in C code.

+It could be really helpful for avoiding the pain of forgetting to free resources.

 ## Documentation

 To use this library, you will need to include the header file in your C code.
 The following macros are available: